-Guava is best consumed fresh, even the best are those fruits that fall off on their own because they have a high percentage of sugar.
-Guava flavor is described as a mixture of strawberry and pear, but there are different types and different flavors and can vary from bitter to completely sweet.
+This fruit is best consumed fresh, even the best are those fruits that fall off on their own because they have a high percentage of sugar.
+A flavor of guava is described as a mixture of strawberry and pear, but there are different types and different flavors and can vary from bitter to completely sweet.

 It is necessary to avoid bones that contain a lot of toxins.
 The fruit is peeled from the thin skin, cut, and mature meat is eaten, which can also be sour.

 In order to consume it, it can be made into a jam that is often combined with other tropical fruits.
 Also, syrup and juice that can be drunk diluted or as a concentrate can be made.
 It is also popular to preserve it because the meat thus remains in its original form and has a similar taste.
 It can also be used to make cakes or fruit salads.

 A plant that is indigenous to Latin American countries.
 During the exploration of the area, sailors brought fruits to Europe, but due to the exotic taste, it did not meet with much interest.
 However, later development spreads to other subtropical countries.

 Today, its cultivation is climate-related.
 Some of the largest growers, e.g. the US plant it in Florida where the climate is suitable.
 Others use greenhouses to ensure good conditions.

 Guava is considered a superfood in modern times because of its healing properties and dietary effect.
 It is common for diet pills, but due to its aromatic scent, it is also used as an ingredient in perfumes.
 Guava is also used to make creams and cosmetics, especially for hair because it is rich in amino acids.

 It is otherwise self-fertile and can easily spread, and in the local habitat it can grow up to 2,000 m above sea level.